Does this site look plain?

 char *(*(** foo[][8])())[];

 Now we've hit parenthesis used for grouping, and this halts our march to the right.
 So we have to backtrack to collect all the parts to the left (but only as far as the paren).
-This consumes the "pointer to":
+This consumes the pointer to:

 foo is array of array of 8 pointer to ... char